nus-cs2103-AY2324S1/tp/docs/UserGuide.md

       - end with a domain label at least 2 characters long
       - have each domain label start and end with alphanumeric characters
       - have each domain label consist of alphanumeric characters, separated only by hyphen
 * STATUS, if included, must be one of { NIL, Prospective, Active, Inactive, Claimant, Renewal } or blank.
+(Capitalization is optional)

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of tags (including 0)